 - Plough, Inc. buys the Coppertone Sales Company of Miami.

 - Shiseido begins international operations.

-- Ingram Menthol Co. established by James Field.
-Acquires the Ingram name and goodwill from Bristol-Myers.
+- Ingram Menthol Company established by James Field; acquires the Ingram name and goodwill from Bristol-Myers.

 - Max Factor merges Pharmaceutical Specialties Division and the U.S. Cosmetics Division; opens new manufacturing plant and warehouse in Hawthorne, California.

 - Plough, Inc. acquires Lanotan, Inc.